You already have more of what AI engineering requires than you probably think.

 Stage One: Build the ML mental model (four to six weeks)

-Before writing ML code, build the conceptual framework that makes ML code interpretable rather than magical.
-This does not require a statistics degree or a deep mathematical foundation — it requires a working understanding of what machine learning is actually doing and why.
+Before writing ML code, build a conceptual framework that makes machine learning interpretable rather than “magical.”
+This does not require a statistics degree or deep mathematics, but it does require understanding what ML is doing and why.

 Stage Two: Build three complete projects before applying for anything (eight to sixteen weeks)

-The transition from developer to AI engineer is not certified.
-It is demonstrated.
-The portfolio of working AI systems is the evidence that replaces the years of ML experience you do not yet have — and it needs to be built before you begin the job search, not during it.
+The transition from developer to AI engineer is not certified; it is demonstrated.
+A portfolio of working AI systems replaces the ML experience you do not yet have and should be built before starting the job search, not during it.

-Project Two: An LLM application that solves a real problem.
-A RAG system over a document corpus, an AI agent that performs a multi-step task, a fine-tuned model for a specific use case, or an evaluation framework for an LLM-powered feature.
-This project demonstrates that you can work with foundation models in a production-engineering context — which is where the majority of enterprise AI demand is in 2026.
+Project two is an LLM application that solves a real problem.
+This could be a RAG system, an AI agent, a fine-tuned model, or an evaluation framework for an LLM feature.
+It demonstrates the ability to work with foundation models in production contexts, which dominate enterprise AI demand in 2026.

-Each project should have a public README that explains the problem, the approach, the decisions made, what did not work, and the outcome.
-This documentation is the primary asset of the portfolio — it shows that you think about ML in engineering terms, not just in model performance terms.
+Each project should include a clear README describing the problem, approach, decisions, failures, and outcomes.
+This documentation is the key signal of portfolio quality, showing that you think in engineering terms rather than just model performance.

 Stage Three: Target the certification that signals transition to the specific role (four to eight weeks)